The Ficklin Research Program

 Join the Lab

-Graduate degrees with an emphasis on Systems Genetics and Bioinformatics are available with the Ficklin lab through the Department of Horticulture and the Molecular Plant Sciences (MPS) program.
+Graduate degrees with an emphasis on Systems Genetics and Computational Biology are available with the Ficklin lab through the Department of Horticulture and the Molecular Plant Sciences (MPS) program.
 Both programs offer world-class graduate-level education.
 Dr. Ficklin is currently looking for students interested in graduate research both at the M.S.
 (Horticulture) and Ph.D. levels (Horticulture and MPS).
-Alternatively, students can be co-advised by Dr. Ficklin through the School of Electrical Engineering and Computer Science.
 Please contact Dr. Ficklin directly to express interest.

 Research Staff / Postdoctoral Researchers